Cell fate determination

-Within the field of developmental biology, one goal is to understand how a particular cell develops into a final cell type, known as fate determination.
-Within an embryo, several processes play out at the cellular and tissue level to create an organism.
+Fate determination in developmental biology is the particular development of a specific cell type.
+In an embryo, several processes play out at a molecular level to create an organism.
 These processes include cell proliferation, differentiation, cellular movement and programmed cell death.

 Each cell in an embryo receives molecular signals from neighboring cells in the form of proteins, RNAs and even surface interactions.
 Almost all animals undergo a similar sequence of events during very early development, a conserved process known as embryogenesis.
 During embryogenesis, cells exist in three germ layers, and undergo gastrulation.
 While embryogenesis has been studied for more than a century, it was only recently (the past 25 years or so) that scientists discovered that a basic set of the same proteins and mRNAs are involved in embryogenesis.

-Evolutionary conservation is one of the reasons that model systems such as the fly (Drosophila melanogaster), the mouse (Mus musculus), and other organisms are used as models to study embryogenesis and developmental biology.
+Evolutionary conservation is one of the reasons that model organisms such as the fruit fly (Drosophila melanogaster) or the house mouse (Mus musculus) are used to study embryogenesis and developmental biology.
 Studying model organisms provides information relevant to other animals, including humans.
-While studying the different model systems, cells fate was discovered to be determined via multiple ways, two of which are by the combination of transcription factors the cells have and by the cell-cell interaction.
-Cells’ fate determination mechanisms were categorized into three different types, autonomously specified cells, conditionally specified cells, or syncytial specified cells.
-Furthermore, the cells’ fate was determined mainly using two types of experiments, cell ablation and transplantation.
-The results obtained from these experiments, helped in identifying the fate of the examined cells.
+While studying different model systems, cell fate was discovered to be determined via multiple mechanisms, two of which include combinations of transcription factors and cell-cell interactions.

+Fate determination mechanisms were categorized into three different types, autonomous specification, conditional specification, and syncytial specification.
+Research in cell fate determination was done primarily via two types of experiments, known as ablation and transplantation.
+The findings of these experiments contributed to uncovering the fate of studied cells.

 Cell fate

-The development of new molecular tools including GFP, and major advances in imaging technology including fluorescence microscopy, have made possible the mapping of the cell lineage of Caenorhabditis elegans including its embryo.
-This technique of fate mapping is used to study cells as they differentiate and gain specified function.
+The development of new molecular tools, including GFP and major advances in imaging technology such as fluorescence microscopy, have made possible the mapping of the cell lineage of Caenorhabditis elegans from its embryo.
+Fate mapping is used to study cells as they differentiate and gain specified function.
 Merely observing a cell as it becomes differentiated during embryogenesis provides no indication of the mechanisms that drive the specification.
-The use of molecular techniques, including gene and protein knock downs, knock outs and overexpression allows investigation into the mechanisms of fate determination.
+However, the use of molecular techniques, including gene and protein knock downs, knock outs and overexpression allows investigation into the mechanisms of fate determination.
 Improvements in imaging tools including live confocal microscopy and super resolution microscopy allow visualization of molecular changes in experimentally manipulated cells as compared to controls.
 Transplantation experiments can also be used in conjunction with the genetic manipulation and lineage tracing.
 Newer cell fate determination techniques include lineage tracing performed using inducible Cre-lox transgenic mice, where specific cell populations can be experimentally mapped using reporters like brainbow, a colorful reporter that is useful in the brain and other tissues to follow the differentiation path of a cell.